earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 ## Why gRPC

-If the main client of your backend service is client side JavaScript or if your project is going to have many clients, some of which you won't control then a JSON based REST service is a great way to go.
+If the main consumer of your service is client side JavaScript or if your project is going to have many clients, some of which you won't control then a JSON based REST service is a great way to go.
 JSON is human readable, its simple to make requests at the command-line or using tools like postman, and its a well understood how to write good REST apis.

 However, it has some downsides.
 JSON is a text format, so there is more data to send and it is more expensive to serialize and deserialize.
 A standardized API specification does exist ( OpenAPI 2.0 aka Swagger 2.0 ) but generating a client and server from the specification is a bit trickier.

 gRPC addresses a lot of these issues.
 It's binary format, so its quicker to send.
-It's quicker to serialize and de-serialize and it has better type support than JSON.
+It's quicker to serialize and de-serialize and it has better types than JSON.
 But the most important aspect for my little app is that gRPC has code-generation.
-I can describe my service using `.proto` files and use existing tool to do some of the heavy lifting.
+I can describe my service using `.proto` files and use an existing tool to do some of the heavy lifting.

 ## Protocal Buffers

-One of the big advantages to gRPC is protocol buffers, called protobuf from here forward.
-With protobufs you can encode the message semantics in a parsable form that can be shared among client and service.
-Protobuffs are a platform neutral language for structing data with built it fast serialization and support for schema migration, which is important if you want to change your message formats without introducing downtime.
+One of the big advantages to gRPC is protocol buffers (protobufs).
+With protobufs you can encode the message semantics of a service in a parsable form that can be shared by the client and the server.
+Protobufs are a platform neutral language for structuring data with built in fast serialization and support for schema migration, which is important if you want to change your message formats without introducing downtime.
+But that's enough talk, let's start building something.

 First thing I'll do is create a message type: